hoosan/passport-alis/README.md

 	const ALISStrategy = require('passport-alis').ALISStrategy;

 	passport.use(new ALISStrategy({
 	    clientID     : <ALIS_APP_ID>,
 	    clientSecret : <ALIS_APP_SECRET>,
 	    callbackURL  : <CALL_BACK_URL>,
-	}, function(accessToken, refreshtoken, id_token, profile, done){
+	}, function(accessToken, refreshtoken, profile, done){
 	    // With this accessToken you can access user profile data.
 	    // In the case that accessToken is expired, you should
 	    // regain it with refreshToken.
 So you have to keep these token
 	    // safely.
 	});